bjssacademy/advanced-tdd/chapter08/chapter08.md

 ## What does TDD emphasise, exactly?

-We've learned that test are executable specificcations of behaviour.
-Each test captures a desired outcome of running some code, together with the desired programming interface to that code.
+Tests specify the behaviour and programming interface to our code.
 Tests aim to exercise software components in isolation (at some granularity or other), leading to a need to make them self-contained.

-This has a driving force towards three higly desirable design properties.
+This has a driving force towards three higly desirable design properties: encapsulation, low coupling and abstraction.

 ### Encapsulation

-Encapsulation means that we understand a software component only in terms of its inputs and outputs, not by its inner works.
+Encapsulation means that we understand a software component only in terms of its inputs and outputs, not by its inner workings.

 It is as if the implementation of the component has been encapsulated in a thick, opaque plastic resin.
 We see the connections to the oustide world, but we don't know the secrets of how it works inside.

 ![Encapsulation](images/encapsulation.png)